-- Those eligible for SkyClub and Centurion Lounge access will go to the Centurion Lounge for the superior food and drinks, in which case this lounge will be beyond crowded
+- Those eligible for SkyClub and Centurion Lounge access will go to the Centurion Lounge for the superior food and drinks, which will make the SkyClubs a bit less crowded

-- Since just about everyone eligible for Centurion Lounge access also has SkyClub access (though guesting privileges differ for now), maybe people will just go to the lounge closest to their gate, and not seek out the Centurion Lounge
+- Since just about everyone eligible for Centurion Lounge access also has SkyClub access (though guesting privileges differ for now, but that will be changing), maybe people will just go to the lounge closest to their gate, and not seek out the Centurion Lounge

 Personally I think the former is a much more likely outcome than the latter, but I could be wrong.

-What do you make of Amex opening a Centurion Lounge in Atlanta, and how crowded do you think it’s going to be?
+What do you make of Amex opening a Centurion Lounge in Atlanta?